Video: Sealed and ported subwoofer boxes

 Best Sellers in Subwoofer Boxes

-Sealed truck-style enclosure with one 10" Punch Stage 3 shallow subwoofer
+Sealed truck-style enclosure with with one 10" Prime subwoofer

 Rockford Fosgate Punch P1-2X12